mergeability/mergeable/docs/README.md

 1. [Install](https://github.com/apps/mergeable) the Mergeable GitHub App.
 2. [Create](#configuration) your recipe(s).
 Here are some [examples](#examples).
 3. Commit and push the recipes to your repository at `.github/mergeable.yml`
+4. (Optional) You can also create a default configuration for an organisation by creating a repo called `.github` and adding your file there.
+See [Organisation wide defaults](#organisation-wide-defaults) for details.

 > ☝ **NOTE:** You can also [deploy to your own server](deploy.md).